 - To reset the passcode that you use to unlock your device, click Reset passcode.

 - To wipe data from your device, click Wipe device.
-Your administrator needs to enable this setting for it to appear on your My Devices page.
+Your admin needs to enable this setting for it to appear on your My Devices page.

 - To erase your work account, click Wipe account.
 Once your account is erased, you cannot perform any actions on this page.

 Note: If you don't have a work profile or the legacy Device Administrator mode and you erase your work account, when you add your work account back to your device, all apps on your device are removed, including any personal apps.

 Depending on your device, you might not see some of the information.